 The P2 Internship Program is a collaboration between Hamilton County Recycling and Solid Waste District, Butler County Recycling & Solid Waste District, Montgomery County Solid Waste Management District, and TechSolve Inc.

-The Pollution Prevention (P2) Internship Program is a partnership between Hamilton County Recycling and Solid Waste District, Butler County Recycling and Solid Waste District, and TechSolve, Inc. The program trains and hosts college interns at selected companies in Hamilton, Butler, and Montgomery counties.
-The Districts fund 75 percent of the internship and the chosen companies match 25 percent.
-The goal of the internship program is to give businesses fresh and innovative ideas about pollution prevention, save companies money, give students an edge in obtaining full-time employment after graduation, and create and keep technically skilled jobs in Ohio.
+The program trains and hosts college interns at selected companies in Hamilton, Butler, and Montgomery counties.
+The Districts fund approximately 75 percent of the internship and the host companies match 25 percent.
+The goal of the internship program is to give businesses fresh and innovative ideas about pollution prevention, save companies money through implementation of P2 solutions, give students an edge in obtaining full-time employment after graduation, and create and keep technically skilled jobs in Ohio.

 P2 Intern Program Details

 Interested industries must apply to receive an intern.
 Proposed projects must have a clear relationship to the Pollution Prevention/Energy Efficiency Hierarchy, described as source reduction, energy efficiency, reuse, recycling, and energy recovery.
 Companies applying for a summer intern must: